jyeongho/CS_492_CV/README.md

 > ContrastiveArcLoss class was added.
 When we train the model after sim-clr training, ContrastiveArcLoss class will calculate NTXentLoss and arcface loss (applying cross entropy loss to pre-processed pred value) and entropy minimization loss.

 ### model.py
 > ArcMargin module was added and weights_init_classifier was changed since last classification layer has no bias.
+To calculate arcface loss at training time, we need to do additional process to model prediction which is the output of the classifier layer.
+However, at test time, we need to get original model prediction value to calculate accuracy.
+Therefore, we added ArcMargin module to update parameter of classifier layer.
+After updating ArcMargin, copy the value of params into classifier of original model.

+### main.py
+> We conducted several experiments while changing the value of some parameters.

+## The path of pre-trained model in NSML
+1. pre-trained model with only sim-clr loss for 300 epochs
+  - kaist006/fashion_dataset/51/c_model_e299

+2.